knnv-ar/astro-tut1-build-a-blog/README.md

 &bull; x

+UNIT 6 - ASTRO ISLANDS

-Build your first layout
+6.1.
+Build your first Astro island
-Create and pass data to a custom blog layout
-Combine layouts to get the best of both worlds
+6.2.
+Back on dry land.
+Take your blog from day to night, no island required!
+6.3.
+Congratulations!

 ---